DemonRevoked/TheDigitalHeist/solution/challenge1.md

 su ot delaever won si noitacol yawetag krowten eTh

 Reverse the decoded output
 Because the program reverses your input before comparing.
 The reversed string is the passphrase:

-hTe network gateway location is now revealed to us
+The network gateway location is now revealed to us

-If you want, paste the bytes for DAT_00102192 or DAT_001021ae too and I’ll decode those strings as well (they’re likely the prompt / success messages).